flyer1/Rainbow/README.md

 (or run 'hs' for short)

+Now you should be up and running in your browser of choice (as long as you don't choose IE), hosting the website in a nice light nodeJS module (http-server), and committing your code to your local git repository which later can be pushed up to the public repository on git-hub (using GitHub for [Windows|Mac]).
+Isn't life grand?
+And all these tools are free free free.
+As in free beer! (is there such a thing?).
+Or are you confused?
+There is a lot to learn up there.
+Git, AngularJS, JavaScript, CSS, oh my!
+Or oh my what fun if you are tech enthusiast.
+Dive in.
+Google.
+Watch videos.
+Learn.

 #### 5. Get Gulp Task Runner (Optional)
 Gulp helps you run tasks.
 It needs to be install locally (which happened during the npm install step) and globably.
 Here it is install globably.